franzinBr/ex-oci-sdk/guides/configuration_and_client/config.md

 ## Configuration Methods

-The SDK supports two ways to configure your credentials.
+The SDK supports three ways to configure your credentials.
 Let's look at both:

 ### Method 1: Using OCI Config File